Credible takeaways

 If you love animals, a career in veterinary medicine could be a good career option.
 Keep in mind that vets are highly-skilled medical professionals who complete intensive studies before becoming certified to practice, which can be demanding as well as expensive.

 However, becoming a veterinarian can also be very rewarding.
-And the good news is that there are several ways to cover the costs of veterinary school, such as student loans and financial aid.
+The good news is that there are several ways to cover the costs of going to veterinary school, such as student loans and financial aid.

 How much is vet school?